 Address: Leahys Open Farm Ltd Dungourney, Midleton, Co.
 Cork, P25 KW14

 Visitor facilities include toilets, parking, and a café.
-Pre-booking is required and more information can be found on the website.
+Pre-booking is required and you can book your tickets and find more information on the website.

 Causey Farm, Meath